-Pursuant to the SEBI ICDR Regulations and the Materiality Policy adopted by our Board of Directors on [•] for the purposes of disclosure, any pending litigation involving the Relevant Parties, other than criminal proceedings, actions by regulatory authorities and statutory authorities, including outstanding action, and tax matters, would be considered 'material' where:
+Pursuant to the SEBI ICDR Regulations and the Materiality Policy adopted by our Board of Directors on July 10, 2023 for the purposes of disclosure, any pending litigation involving the Relevant Parties, other than criminal proceedings, actions by regulatory authorities and statutory authorities, including outstanding action, and tax matters, would be considered 'material' where:

-- i. the claim/dispute amount, to the extent quantifiable, exceeds [•] of the total consolidated trade payables of the Company as per the last restated financial statements of the Company for a complete Financial Year would be considered 'material' for disclosure in this Draft Red Herring Prospectus; and - ii. the monetary impact is not quantifiable or the amount involved may not exceed the materiality threshold set out under (i) above, but an outcome in any such litigation would materially and adversely affect the Company's business, operations, cash flows, financial position or reputation of the Company.
+- i. the claim/dispute amount, to the extent quantifiable, exceeds 10% of the total consolidated revenue of the Company or 25% of the profits before tax of the Company (whichever is lower) as per the last restated financial statements of the Company for a complete Financial Year would be considered 'material' for disclosure in this Red Herring Prospectus; and - ii. the monetary impact is not quantifiable or the amount involved may not exceed the materiality threshold set out under (i) above, but an outcome in any such litigation would materially and adversely affect the Company's business, operations, cash flows, financial position or reputation of the Company.

 Except as stated in this section, there are no outstanding material dues to creditors of our Company.
-In terms of the Materiality Policy, outstanding dues to any creditor of our Company having monetary value which exceeds [•] of the total consolidated trade payables of the Company as per the latest restated financial statements of the Company shall be considered as 'material'.
+In terms of the Materiality Policy, outstanding dues to any creditor of our Company having monetary value which exceeds 10% of the total consolidated revenue of the Company or 25% of the profits before tax of the Company (whichever is lower) as per the latest restated financial statements of the Company shall be considered as 'material'.
 Further, for outstanding dues to any party which is a micro, small or a medium enterprise ("MSME"), the disclosure will be based on information available with our Company regarding status of the creditor as defined under Section 2 of the Micro, Small and Medium Enterprises Development Act, 2006, as amended, as has been relied upon by the Statutory Auditor.